-- When there is an unexpected communications event with another user in the address book: - When an xMS is received from a contact with which a joyn Chat session is active and IM CAP ALWAYS ON is disabled - When a potential error takes place: - When an in-session joyn message hasn't been delivered before a timeout (DELIVERY TIMEOUT, see section 4.4.3) and IM CAP ALWAYS ON (see section 5.3.2) is not enabled
+- After re-establishment of the connection to the IMS network (e.g. due to regain of IP connectivity) for an active conversation with an RCS capable contact (i.e. conversation window is open). - When there is an unexpected communications event with another user in the address book: - When an xMS is received from a contact with which a joyn Chat session is active and IM CAP ALWAYS ON is disabled - When a potential error takes place: - When an in-session joyn message has not been delivered before a timeout (DELIVERY TIMEOUT, see section 4.3.3) and IM CAP ALWAYS ON (see section 5.3.2) is not enabled